Tyson Foods, Inc. (TSN) to Issue Quarterly Dividend of $0.49 on March 15th

-Tyson Foods, Inc. (NYSE:TSN – Get Free Report) declared a quarterly dividend on Friday, November 10th, NASDAQ reports.
-Investors of record on Friday, March 1st will be paid a dividend of 0.49 per share on Friday, March 15th.
-This represents a $1.96 annualized dividend and a yield of 3.62%.
+Tyson Foods, Inc. (NYSE:TSN – Get Free Report) announced a quarterly dividend on Friday, November 10th, NASDAQ reports.
+Shareholders of record on Friday, March 1st will be given a dividend of 0.49 per share on Friday, March 15th.
+This represents a $1.96 dividend on an annualized basis and a dividend yield of 3.62%.
 The ex-dividend date is Thursday, February 29th.
-This is a positive change from Tyson Foods’s previous quarterly dividend of $0.48.
+This is an increase from Tyson Foods’s previous quarterly dividend of $0.48.

-Tyson Foods has increased its dividend payment by an average of 4.2% per year over the last three years and has raised its dividend annually for the last 12 consecutive years.
-Tyson Foods has a payout ratio of 55.5% meaning its dividend is sufficiently covered by earnings.
-Equities research analysts expect Tyson Foods to earn $3.71 per share next year, which means the company should continue to be able to cover its $1.96 annual dividend with an expected future payout ratio of 52.8%.
+Tyson Foods has raised its dividend by an average of 4.2% per year over the last three years and has raised its dividend every year for the last 12 years.
+Tyson Foods has a dividend payout ratio of 55.5% meaning its dividend is sufficiently covered by earnings.
+Analysts expect Tyson Foods to earn $3.71 per share next year, which means the company should continue to be able to cover its $1.96 annual dividend with an expected future payout ratio of 52.8%.

 Tyson Foods Price Performance

-In other news, Director Noel W. White sold 9,000 shares of the firm’s stock in a transaction that occurred on Tuesday, February 20th.
+In related news, Director Noel W. White sold 9,000 shares of the business’s stock in a transaction that occurred on Tuesday, February 20th.
 The shares were sold at an average price of $53.75, for a total transaction of $483,750.00.
 Following the transaction, the director now directly owns 31,115 shares of the company’s stock, valued at $1,672,431.25.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Insiders own 2.05% of the company’s stock.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+2.05% of the stock is currently owned by insiders.

 Institutional Trading of Tyson Foods

-Several analysts have commented on TSN shares.
-StockNews.com upgraded shares of Tyson Foods from a “sell” rating to a “hold” rating in a research report on Monday, January 22nd.
-Citigroup assumed coverage on shares of Tyson Foods in a research report on Thursday, February 1st.
-They issued a “neutral” rating and a $56.00 price objective for the company.
-JPMorgan Chase & Co. upped their price objective on shares of Tyson Foods from $51.00 to $55.00 and gave the company a “neutral” rating in a research report on Thursday, February 1st.
-Barclays upped their price objective on shares of Tyson Foods from $50.00 to $53.00 and gave the company an “underweight” rating in a research report on Tuesday, February 6th.
-Finally, Piper Sandler upped their price objective on shares of Tyson Foods from $44.00 to $48.00 and gave the company a “neutral” rating in a research report on Friday, January 26th.
-Two research analysts have rated the stock with a sell rating, seven have assigned a hold rating and one has assigned a buy rating to the stock.
-According to data from MarketBeat.com, the company presently has an average rating of “Hold” and a consensus price target of $57.60.
+A number of analysts recently commented on TSN shares.
+Citigroup started coverage on shares of Tyson Foods in a report on Thursday, February 1st.
+They issued a “neutral” rating and a $56.00 target price on the stock.
+Stephens reiterated an “overweight” rating and issued a $70.00 target price on shares of Tyson Foods in a report on Tuesday, February 6th.
+JPMorgan Chase & Co. boosted their target price on shares of Tyson Foods from $51.00 to $55.00 and gave the stock a “neutral” rating in a report on Thursday, February 1st.
+StockNews.com raised shares of Tyson Foods from a “sell” rating to a “hold” rating in a research report on Monday, January 22nd.
+Finally, BMO Capital Markets lifted their target price on shares of Tyson Foods from $52.00 to $55.00 and gave the stock a “market perform” rating in a research report on Tuesday, February 6th.
+Two analysts have rated the stock with a sell rating, seven have given a hold rating and one has given a buy rating to the stock.
+Based on data from MarketBeat.com, the company has a consensus rating of “Hold” and an average price target of $57.60.

 Tyson Foods, Inc, together with its subsidiaries, operates as a food company worldwide.
 It operates through four segments: Beef, Pork, Chicken, and Prepared Foods.
 The company processes live fed cattle and hogs; fabricates dressed beef and pork carcasses into primal and sub-primal meat cuts, as well as case ready beef and pork, and fully cooked meats; raises and processes chickens into fresh, frozen, and value-added chicken products, including breaded chicken strips, nuggets, patties, and other ready-to-fix or fully cooked chicken parts; and supplies poultry breeding stock.